-The Command Prompt has been part of Windows operating system for a long time but the Command Prompt had not seen any major update in the past two decades.
+The Command Prompt has been part of the Windows operating system for a long time, but the Command Prompt had not seen any major update in the past two decades.

-In addition to above mentioned features, the Command Prompt can now be customized to make it fully transparent or adjust the transparency level to make it semi-transparent without the help of third-party tools.
+In addition to the features mentioned above, the Command Prompt can now be customized to make it fully transparent or adjust the transparency level to make it semi-transparent without the help of third-party tools.

 The feature comes in handy when you want to execute a set of commands mentioned on a webpage or document on your computer without simply copy and pasting them.
-By making the Command Prompt window partially transparent, you can view the command as well as instructions mentioned on the webpage or document without having to switch to the webpage or document.
+By making the Command Prompt window partially transparent, you can view the Command Prompt window as well as the instructions mentioned on the webpage or document without having to switch to the webpage or document.

 As you likely know, in previous versions of Windows, one had to use third-party tools to get transparent Command Prompt.
 We had even reviewed a small utility to get transparent Command Prompt in Windows 7.